awsdocs/elb-gateway-load-balancers-user-guide/doc_source/getting-started-cli.md

 ## Step 2: Create a Gateway Load Balancer endpoint<a name="create-endpoint-aws-cli"></a>

 Use the following procedure to create a Gateway Load Balancer endpoint\.
 Gateway Load Balancer endpoints are zonal\.
 We recommend that you create one Gateway Load Balancer endpoint per zone\.
-For more information, see [Gateway Load Balancer endpoints \(AWS PrivateLink\)](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-gateway-load-balancer.html)\.
+For more information, see [Access virtual appliances through AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-gateway-load-balancer.html)\.

 **To create a Gateway Load Balancer endpoint**